codepath/android_guides/Drawables.md

     android:background="@drawable/states_selector_list" />
 ```

+Notice that the `background` property has been set to the states list in order to apply the default background for the item.
 Next, let's add the border and the selector states to the existing ListView in the activity layout file:

 ```xml
 <ListView